vkbo/novelWriter.io/source/download/install_pypi.rst

 version.
 If you are on Windows, also make sure to select the "Add Python to PATH" option during installation.

+It is recommended to install novelWriter as a tool using ``pipx``.
+See the `pipx installation` documentation for more details.

 To install novelWriter from PyPi, use the following command:

 .. code-block:: bash

-   pip install novelwriter
+   pipx install novelwriter

 To upgrade an existing installation, use:

 .. code-block:: bash

-   pip install --upgrade novelwriter
+   pipx install --upgrade novelwriter

-When installing via pip, novelWriter can be launched from command line with:
+When installed, novelWriter can be launched from the command line with:

 .. code-block:: bash

    novelwriter

-Make sure the install location for pip is in your PATH variable.
-This is not always the case by default, and then you may get a "Not Found" error when running the ``novelwriter`` command.